Alina Homecare – Blog Header (Purple Version)

 How does Overnight Care support independence?

 One big benefit of Overnight Care is that it can help people feel more independent.
-When you contact your local Alina Homecare Team, we’ll meet and discuss you or your loved one’s needs to ensure the care we provide is tailored to you.
+When you contact your local Alina Homecare Team, we’ll meet to discuss your or your loved one’s needs to ensure the care we provide is tailored to you.
 This is then detailed in a personalised care plan, which also includes clear guidelines and goals for retaining as much independence and dignity as possible.

 Being safe at night is one of the main issues to overcome when choosing between Home Care and care homes.
 For this reason, Overnight Care can be an especially important service for our clients as it enables them to live in the comfort of their own home while still receiving the consistent care they need.